guireibar/teamcity-documentation/topics/system-requirements.md

 TeamCity loads the disk to work with temp directories (`<[TeamCity Home](teamcity-home-directory.md)>/temp` and OS's default `temp` directory) and `<[TeamCity Data Directory](teamcity-data-directory.md)>/system`.

 Note that __performance of a TeamCity server highly depends on the disk performance__.
 As TeamCity stores large amounts of data under `<[TeamCity Data Directory](teamcity-data-directory.md)>/system` (most notably, VCS caches and build results), it is important to ensure that the access to the disk is fast (in particular, reading/writing files in multiple threads and listing files with attributes).
 Ensuring that the disk has good performance is especially important if you plan to store the Data Directory on a network drive.
-However, it is recommended using local storage for the `TeamCity Data Directory/system/caches` directory.
+However, it is recommended to use local storage for the `TeamCity Data Directory/system/caches` directory.
 See also [notes on choosing the Data Directory location](teamcity-data-directory.md#Recommendations+as+to+choosing+Data+Directory+Location).

 The free disk space requirements are mainly determined by the number of builds stored on the server and the artifacts / build log size in each of them.
 The disk space is also used to store VCS-related caches: it can take about twice as much space as the checkout size of all the VCS roots configured on the server.

-If builds generate large amount of data (artifacts/build logs/test data), we suggest that you use a fast disk for storing the `.BuildServer/system` directory and fast network between agents and the server.
+If builds generate large amounts of data (artifacts/build logs/test data), we suggest that you use a fast disk for storing the `.BuildServer/system` directory and fast network between agents and the server.

 #### Network

 Network resources are used for the traffic from VCS servers to clients (browsers, IDEs, and so on) and to/from build agents (to send sources or receive build results, logs, and artifacts).
+To support a loaded server with many agents, a fast network connection is required.

 #### Server Load Formula